Robot Touch

 Publications

 • Naomi T. Fitter, Mayumi Mohan, Rhian C. Preston, Michelle J. Johnson, and Katherine J. Kuchenbecker, "How Should Robots Exercise with People?
-Robot-Mediated Exergames Win with Music, Social Analogues, and Gameplay Clarity," In press for for Frontiers in Robotics and AI, 2023.
+Robot-Mediated Exergames Win with Music, Social Analogues, and Gameplay Clarity," Frontiers in Robotics and AI, 2024.
 [BibTeX] [PDF]

 • Naghmeh Zamani, Pooja Moolchandani, Naomi T. Fitter, and Heather Culbertson, "Effects of motion parameters on acceptability of human-robot social touch," In Proceedings of the IEEE Haptics Symposium, Washington, D.C., USA (remote), 2020.
 [BibTeX] [PDF]

-• Naomi T. Fitter and Katherine J. Kuchenbecker, "How does it feel to clap hands with a robot?," International Journal of Social Robotics (SORO) 1-15, 2019.
+• Naomi T. Fitter and Katherine J. Kuchenbecker, "How does it feel to clap hands with a robot?," International Journal of Social Robotics (SORO), 2019.
 [BibTeX] [PDF]

-• Naomi T. Fitter and Katherine J. Kuchenbecker, "Synchronicity trumps mischief in rhythmic human-robot social-physical interaction," Presented at the International Symposium on Robotics Research (ISRR) and awaiting publication, Puerto Varas, Chile, 2017.
+• Naomi T. Fitter and Katherine J. Kuchenbecker, "Synchronicity trumps mischief in rhythmic human-robot social-physical interaction," Proceedings of the International Symposium on Robotics Research (ISRR), Puerto Varas, Chile, 2017.
 [BibTeX] [PDF]

 • Naomi T. Fitter, Dylan T. Hawkes, and Katherine J. Kuchenbecker, "Rhythmic timing in playful human-robot social motor coordination," Proceedings of the International Conference on Social Robotics (ICSR), Kansas City, MO, USA, 2016.
 [BibTeX] [PDF]